nroduit/weasis-dicom-operations/README.md

 weasis-dicom-operations
 =======================

+**THIS PROJECT IS OBSOLETE!** Use [weasis-dicom-tools](https://github.com/nroduit/weasis-dicom-tools) instead.

-Library for helping to build the image manifest (now replaced by [weasis-dicom-tools](https://github.com/nroduit/weasis-dicom-tools))
+Library for helping to build the image manifest.